LwandoMadebe/Portfolio/README.md

 Wanna learn how to display your projects, here is the link https://vercel.com/guides/deploying-react-with-vercel

 ###### Deploy your project using git hub pages

+Here is how to create your portfolio and deploy it on github pages https://hoffstech.com/2023/03/how-to-create-a-github-portfolio/